HOME CONTACT US STAFF RESEARCH POSTGRADUATE STUDIES SunBio

 • A copy of your ID/Passport documents

-• Foreign students, whose mother tonque is not English, is requested to complete a TOEFL test and submit the results to the IWBT.
+• Foreign students, whose mother tongue is not English, are requested to complete a TOEFL test and submit the results to the IWBT.

 Selection procedure

 Students are firstly accepted provisionally if the current degree is not completed.
-It means that the student meet the selection criteria of the Institute, but not yet the requirements of the University.
-The student need to meet the requirements of the University after completing the current degree with an average of 60% before he/she can be finally accepted for the postgraduate study.
+The students need to meet the requirements of the University after completing the current degree with an average of 60%, before they can be finally accepted for the postgraduate study.

 Back to top